alxroyer/scenario/doc/src/advanced.logging.rst

 Scenario stack indentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-When :ref:`sub-scenarios <subscenarios>` are executed, lines of '|' characters highlight the nestings of scenario executions.
+When :ref:`subscenarios <subscenarios>` are executed, lines of '|' characters highlight the nestings of scenario executions.

 Example of output from the `commutativeadditions.py <../../demo/commutativeadditions.py>`_ sample test.

 ..
-Sub-scenario output log example: 'commutativeadditions.py'.
+Subscenario output log example: 'commutativeadditions.py'.
 .. literalinclude:: ../data/commutativeadditions.log
     :language: none
     :lines: 1-51

 *(Output truncated...)*

-If a sub-scenario executes another sub-scenario, the '|' indentation is doubled, and so on.
+If a subscenario executes another subscenario, the '|' indentation is doubled, and so on.

 .. _logging.indentation.class-logger: